NordicHPC/sonar/README.md

 With the branches come some additional rules for how to move patches around:

-- If a bugfix is made to a release branch it shall be uplifted to main at the time it has been verified, if the bug is present on main.
+- If a bugfix is made to any release branch and the bug is present on main then the PR shall be tagged "uplift-required"; the PR shall subsequently be uplifted main; and following uplift the tag shall be changed to "uplifted-to-main".
 - If a bugfix is made to main it shall be considered whether it should be backported the most recent release branch.
+If so, the PR shall be tagged "backport-required"; the PR shall subsequently be cherry-picked or backported to the release branch; and following backport the tag shall be changed to "backported-to-release".
 No older release branches shall automatically be considered for backports.

 ### Changes in v0.13.x-devel (on `main`)